QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 #### Determinstic Output

-It is worth noting that due to the nature of the algorithm and parallel processing, the erosion flow may differ slightly each time.
+It is worth noting that, due to the nature of the algorithm and parallel processing, the erosion flow may differ slightly each time.
 To ensure 100% exact results every time, you can turn on the `Deterministic` option in the @Erosion node.
 This will force Gaea to use a single processor core which will result in slower processing, but will ensure your results are completely predictable.

 This may not always be necessary.
 There are also workarounds.
 For example, if you wish to control certain major flow lines, you can create a mask for the starting points of those flows and feed it to Selective Processing.
-This is usually best done in a second @Erosion node, while the first one provides general erosion across the terrain.
+This is usually done best in a second @Erosion node, while the first provides general erosion across the terrain.

 ## Misconceptions